qheilmann/CommandAPI-docs/docs/en/kotlin-dsl/usage.md

 new IntegerArgument("integer", 0, 10)
 ```

-However, when using this DSL it is implemented like this:
+However, when using this DSL, it is implemented like this:

 ```kotlin
 integerArgument("integer", 0, 10)